UPPMAX/programming_formalisms/docs/deployment/deploy.md

     pip freeze > requirements.txt
     ```

-???- question "Step 5: Test the requirements file in a new environment"´
+???- question "Step 5: Test the requirements file in a new environment"

     - End the isolated environment and work with other things!